How to Make Vegan Garlic Mashed Potatoes

 - Why are my mashed potatoes lumpy?
 If you mashed to your heart’s content but still have lumps, your potatoes cooked unevenly.
 Make sure they’re cut to the same size and start in cold water, then stir them gently every few minutes while boiling.

 - Why are my mashed potatoes runny?
 Runny mashed potatoes simply have too much liquid.
-Either cut back on the amount of cashew milk you’re adding or drain the potatoes better after boiling.
+Either cut back on the amount of Cashew Milk you’re adding or drain the potatoes better after boiling.

 - Can you freeze mashed potatoes?
+Yes!
 Toss the mashed potatoes in a freezer bag or container, get as much air out as possible, and enjoy them anytime up to one month after freezing.

 - 2 cups Elmhurst® Unsweetened Milked Cashews™